 It’s easy to assume that in order to create any form of art, one must have perfect eyesight so they can paint rich landscapes like Claude Monet or draw sketches like Leonardo da Vinci.
-However, it’s surprising to learn that several of the most famous artists of all time had vision impairments- even Monet and da Vinci themselves.
-Today, I will be sharing ten ways that vision impairment has influenced classic art by highlighting ten famous visually impaired artists throughout history, including those that have either been confirmed to have or highly likely to have different types of vision loss from a variety of conditions.
+However, it’s surprising to learn that several of the most famous artists of all time had visual impairments- even Monet and da Vinci themselves.
+Today, I will be sharing ten ways that visual impairment has influenced classic art by highlighting ten famous visually impaired artists throughout history, including those that have either been confirmed to have or highly likely to have different types of vision loss from a variety of conditions.

 Leonardo da Vinci and intermittent exotropia

 Leonardo da Vinci was an Italian renaissance man in the 1400s and 1500s with many talents and research interests, which included painting, drawing, sculpting, and many more.
 After examining six of his works across three different techniques (drawing, painting, and sculptures), researchers noted that the eyes of the subject in each of his works turned outward.
 The eyes rest at an angle consistent with intermittent exotropia, meaning there were times where his eyes could present as normal and other times when one turned outward, leaving the vision in the other eye intact.
 Because of this condition, he saw people, places, and objects in 2D shapes, as if the world around him was a canvas come to life.